wix-playground/dapperdox/README.md

 To force the group name of all operations declared for a path, the Swaggerly specific `x-pathName` member may be specified in the Path Item object.
 This will always take effect, and will even override the description or name inherited from the top level `tags` member.
-However, tags are the most flexible approach.
+However, tags are the most flexible approach to name method groups.

 ```json
 {